microservices-api/kubernetes-microprofile-lab/README.md

 1. Feel free to click on any of the deployments and see details about each deployments.
 1. Now lets see what Kubernetes resources this Helm chart created in addition to Deployment resources.
 From the management console, go into `Workloads -> Helm Releases`.
 1. Click on your Helm release name.
 You can use the search box to find it.
-1. Release page shows all the Kubernetes resources create on the cluster.
+1. Release page shows all the Kubernetes resources created on the cluster.
 1. See that there are two resources created under **Service**.
 1. Click on `microservice-vote-service`.
-This would take to to another page.
+This would take you to another page.
 1. You should see two links for **Node port**, `http` and `https`.
 Click on either link.
 Note that if you go to the `https` link, your browser might complain about the connection being not secure.
-TYou can ignore this error.
+You can ignore this error.
 1. You should see the Open Liberty Welcome Page.
 1. Add `/openapi/ui` to the URL to reach the OpenAPI User Interface.
 For example, `https://<IP>:<PORT>/openapi/ui`.
 1. Congratulations!
 You have successfully deployed a [MicroProfile](http://microprofile.io/) container into a Kubernetes cluster!